Faezeh-Kh/Coverage4DSLs/README.md

     <img src="Screenshots/importProjects.png"  width="70%" height="70%">
 </p>

-**NOTE**: In our case study, we experimented our tool on two xDSLs.
+**NOTE**: In our case study, we experimented our tool on four xDSLs.
 In this document, we will show how to run the experiment for xArduino as it was also the running example of the paper.
-Nevertheless, you can follow the same steps for the xPSSM.
+Nevertheless, you can follow the same steps for the other xDSLs.

 ## Usage
-1. Import the xArduino implementation from the `xdsls/xArduino` directory in the same way described in the previous step.
+1. Import the xArduino implementation from the `xDSLs/xArduino` directory in the same way described in the previous step.
 At the end, your project explorer should be as following picture:

 <p align="center">
     <img src="Screenshots/projectExplorer.png"  width="40%" height="50%">
 </p>

-2. To deploy the tool and the xArduino DSL, we should run this workspace using `Eclipse Application` run configuration.
+1. To deploy the tool and the xArduino DSL, we should run this workspace using `Eclipse Application` run configuration.
 To do this, follow: Run -> Run Configurations, then choose `Eclipse Application` from the list of available configurations and double click to create an instance of it.
 You can optionally change the default name and the `workspace data location` of this configuration instance.
 Finally, press `Run` to open a new Eclipse instance.

     <p align="center">
         <img src="Screenshots/runConfiguration.png"  width="70%" height="60%">